API Key-Based Authentication

 }

-Using the Base64-encoded value
+Use the Base64-encoded value

 Note: As with the cURL example, no password is required.

-Here's a javascript example:
+Here's a JavaScript example:

 const axios = require('axios');